yanjh97/TransGrasp/README.md

 Then, you can run the commands below to generate grasp poses following the procedures in our paper.

-1. **Grasp Representation.**  Run the following command to convert grasp represetation, filter source grasps and transfer grasps on source model to the Template Field.
+1. **Grasp Representation.**  Run the following command to convert grasp representation, filter source grasps and transfer grasps on source model to the Template Field.

     ```shell
     sh scripts/preprocess_source_grasps.sh mug